daireiscool/ddc_machine_learning/ddc_machine_learning/ml/gradient_descent/README.md

 ### Notes:
 * The polynomials are in the form of a numpy array, where the polynomial c+bx+ax^2 = y will be rewritten can be rewritten as np.array([c,b,a]), where the position of the array corresponds to the power of the x-value.
+Ive created two versions, one with numpy, and another that just uses list comprehensions (and random and matplotlib modules)

 ##### To improve:
 * Different learning rates, eg degrading